By integrating your email marketing with the right CRM, you can drastically improve your ROI when it comes to email marketing.

 Emails are an integral part of the journey that someone will take from an initial website visitor to paying client.
 Even if an email does not immediately convert them to a client, it still moves them further down the sales pipeline and closer towards that end goal.
 If you’re not using a CRM with your email marketing software, you won’t be able to see the impact that your emails are having on the process.

 This is because a CRM will allow you to get a lot more data than if you were to simply send the email and wait for a reply.
-When you integrate a CRM with your email system, you’ll get information such as if they even opened the email to begging with, see if they clicked on any links that you included, or even learn how long they spent with the email open.
+When you integrate a CRM with your email system, you’ll get information such as if they even opened the email to begin with, see if they clicked on any links that you included, or even learn how long they spent with the email open.
 This will all give you information that you can use when you follow up next or give you insight into what your email is working and what needs updating.
 For example, if your open rates for a certain email are very low, then you know that your subject line isn’t compelling enough and needs some tweaks.

 Use your CRM to send emails